 To tackle this isolation and all its consequent problems, Medellín decided to invest in new public spaces as well as novel transport solutions to make the entire city more accessible, especially for the inhabitants of distant barrios.
 The most iconic of these investments is probably the MetroCable, a cable car system launched in 2004 which now carries some 30,000 people a day, for less than a dollar a ride, between the hills and the heart of the city.

 Medellín also took former shopping mall escalators and installed these units in hillside neighbourhoods to make it easier for residents, especially the elderly and children, to get around the city.
-“We didn’t invent the cable car,” said Gaviria.
+“We did not invent the cable car,” said Gaviria.
 “But we are the first city in the world to make cable cars a public mass transportation.”
-The MetroCable and escalators, he added, are ways to “put the benefits of public space in parts of the city that didn’t have it in the past”.
+The MetroCable and escalators, he added, are ways to “put the benefits of public space in parts of the city that didn not have it in the past”.

 Accessible and affordable public transport, according to Gaviria, are key “transformations that make the city unified, integrated and not only improve the quality of life but also the competitiveness of our city.”
 Taking this further, Medellín introduced in 2015 a new Ayachucho tramline using old tramcars retrofitted with pneumatic wheels.
 “Why pneumatic wheels?” remarked Gaviria.
 “Because we have very high mountains and you need pneumatic wheels to reach the mountains.”

 The cable car and tram systems, which are being expanded, offer vital connections to the existing Metro or railway network that traverse Medellín’s metropolitan area.
 But on the ground, Medellín is also striving to place cyclists and pedestrians, as Gaviria put it, “on the top of our mobility pyramid.”
 Jorge Pérez Jaramillo, Medellín’s Director of Planning from 2012-2015, revealed that the city has prioritised non-motorised mobility in order to reduce congestion and improve the environment.
-“Only 14% of our people use cars,” he said.
-“We have 40 km of bicycle lanes today, but we hope to have 400 km in the next ten years and the same for pedestrian parks.”
+“Only 14 percent of our people use cars,” he said.
+“We have 40 kilometres of bicycle lanes today, but we hope to have 400 kilometres in the next ten years and the same for pedestrian parks.”

 “Accessible and affordable public transport are key transformations that make the city unified, integrated and not only improve the quality of life but also the competitiveness of the city.”